supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **John**: "Before we get into the program itself, what problem were you really trying to solve?"

-## Part 2: Building the Program (12-15 minutes)
+## Part 2: Building the Fam Club (12-15 minutes)

 **Tim**: “You’ve said the hardest part wasn’t the perks, it was the data.
 What was broken, and how did you fix it enough to make this program possible?”

-**John**: "Morey's is famous for holding the line against discounting.
-How did you design a program that created value without undermining that philosophy?"
+**John**: “Morey’s has a strong no-discount culture.
+How did you design a program that respected that history while still giving guests compelling reasons to engage?”

-**Tim**: "Integrating multiple systems that weren't designed to talk to each other is tough.
-How did you make it work with such a lean team?"
+**Tim**: “Integrating multiple systems that weren’t built to talk to each other sounds like a nightmare.
+How did your team make it work?”

 **John**: "Let's talk about the guest experience.
-From the guest perspective, what's different now about visiting Morey's compared to before Fam Club launched?"
+From the guest’s point of view, what feels different now about visiting Morey’s compared to before Fam Club launched?”

 ---

 ## Part 3: Impact & What's Next (12-15 minutes)

-**John**: "You're in a hyper-competitive boardwalk environment.
-How do you use loyalty to influence guest behavior when there's a cheaper option 50 feet away?"
+**John**: "You're in a hyper-competitive boardwalk environment - dozens of food stands and shops on the boardwalk.
+How do you use loyalty to keep spending inside the park when there's a cheaper option 50 feet away?"

 **Tim**: "You've talked about retention skyrocketing when passholders visit just two more times per year.
 How do you plan to use Fam Club to specifically target that behavior?"